 Assuming you get an early bus from Xela….

 The earliest chicken bus from Xela arrives in San Marcos by 7.
 AM.
-At San Marcos terminal look for buses marked for the towns of Sabinal or Tacaná – do not take these buses to Sabinal or Tacaná!
+At San Marcos terminal look for buses marked for the towns of Sabinal or Tacaná – do not take these buses all the way to Sabinal or Tacaná!
 1.5 hours later (9.30 AM) arrive at the trail head for Volcan Tajumulco, opposite Hotel Villa Real at the turn-off for the village of Tajumulco.
-The trail head is on the right side of the road – no guide needed!
+The trail head is on the left side of the road – no guide needed!

 The start of the trail is at an elevation of roughly 10,000 ft. with Xela topping out at 7,640 ft. – becoming “acclimatized” to the elevation has already happened after being in Xela for several days prior to this excursion.
 Of course, pace yourself as you climb Tajumulco.